Alexander Asboth: United States and Civil War

-Asboth remained in the United States and joined the Union Army.
+Asboth remained in the United States, becoming a U.S. citizen in 1852.
+He worked with Frederick Olmstead during the surveys of Central Park and the Upper West Side in New York City.

+He joined the Union Army at the outbreak of war and attempted to organize a brigade of Hungarian volunteers in New York.
 Starting in July 1861, he served as chief of staff for General John C. Frémont.
 Asboth was nominated brigadier general by President Abraham Lincoln on December 26, 1861, and the U.S. Senate confirmed the promotion on March 24, 1862, as the President did not formally make the appointment until March 22, 1862.
 Asboth was assigned command of the 4th Division in Frémont's western campaign.
 Asboth later led a division under Samuel Curtis, and during the Arkansas campaign he occupied Bentonville and Fayetteville.
 He participated in the Battle of Pea Ridge, leading troops at the Little Sugar Creek position.
 His right arm was fractured by a musket ball while bringing reinforcements to support Colonel Eugene A. Carr.
 Reinforcements were transferred to Henry Halleck from the Army of the Southwest and during the Siege of Corinth, Asboth commanded a brigade in the Army of the Mississippi.

 Asboth later commanded garrisons in Kentucky and Ohio.
 In August 1863, Asboth was assigned to the District of West Florida, with his headquarters at Fort Pickens.
 He was badly wounded in the Battle of Marianna on September 27, 1864; his left cheek-bone being broken and his left arm fractured in two places.
 Asboth was mustered out of the volunteer service on August 24, 1865.
 On January 13, 1866, President Andrew Johnson nominated Asboth for the award of the brevet grade of major general to rank from March 13, 1865, and the U.S. Senate confirmed the award on March 12, 1866.